 In September 1997, the FDA requested drug manufacturers to voluntarily withdraw fenfluramine and dexfenfluramine.
 At the same time, the FDA recommended that patients using either fenfluramine or dexfenfluramine stop taking them.
 The FDA did not, however, request the withdrawal of phentermine.
-Although studies to date have not demonstrated that phentermine causes PPH and valvular heart disease, when used in larger populations over long periods of time, there is currently no conclusive study data indicating that QNEXA will not demonstrate rare, but significant cardiovascular or other detrimental side effects when used by the general population.
-Moreover, the adverse clinical history of fen-phen and dexfen-phen combinations for obesity may result in increased FDA regulatory scrutiny of the safety or the risk/benefit profile of QNEXA and may raise potential adverse publicity in the marketplace, which could affect clinical enrollment or ultimately market acceptance if QNEXA is approved for commercial sale.
+Although studies to date have not demonstrated that phentermine causes PPH and valvular heart disease, when used in larger populations over long periods of time, there is currently no conclusive study data indicating that Qnexa will not demonstrate rare, but significant cardiovascular or other detrimental side effects when used by the general population.
+Moreover, the adverse clinical history of fen-phen and dexfen-phen combinations for obesity may result in increased FDA regulatory scrutiny of the safety or the risk/benefit profile of Qnexa and may raise potential adverse publicity in the marketplace, which could affect clinical enrollment or ultimately market acceptance if Qnexa is approved for commercial sale.
+Our resubmission of the NDA for Qnexa states that we plan to conduct a cardiovascular outcomes study post-approval; however, the details of this study have not yet been discussed with the FDA.

 Benfluorex is an anorectic and hypolipidemic agent that is structurally related to fenfluramine.
 Clinical studies have shown it may improve glycemic control and decrease insulin resistance in people with poorly controlled type 2 diabetes.
 On December 18, 2009, the European Medicines Agency recommended the withdrawal of all medicines containing benfluorex in the European Union because their risks, particularly the risk of heart valve disease (fenfluramine-like cardiovascular side effects), are greater than their benefits.
 In France, the medication had been marketed as Mediator by Servier as an adjuvant antidiabetic.
 It was on the market between 1976 and 2009 and is thought to have caused between 500 and 2,000 deaths.
 The drug was also used in Portugal and Cyprus.
 The withdrawal of Mediator has created controversy, litigation and investigation into the manufacturer, Servier, and the French regulatory authorities, (French Agency for Safety and Health Products, or AFSSAPS), as to why the drug was allowed to stay on the market for 10 years after the withdrawal of fenfluramine.
 A report issued by the Inspection Generale des Affaires Sociales, or IGAS, suggests several failures at all levels that allowed Mediator to stay on the market.
 The head of the AFSSAPS resigned shortly after the publication of the IGAS report.
-We are unable to determine the impact of the benfluorex withdrawal and subsequent controversy, if any, on the Marketing Authorization Application, or MAA, our rapporteur or co-rapporteur, Sweden and France, respectively, for QNEXA.
+We are unable to determine the impact of the benfluorex withdrawal and subsequent controversy, if any, on the Marketing Authorization Application, or MAA, our rapporteur or co-rapporteur, Sweden and France, respectively, for Qnexa.